My Cart

 It has Bond Protect built in and will protect the hair.
 It also has excellent lifting properties and is guaranteed to lift out the orange.

-20 or 30 Vol developer is always enough to lift out orange using Brilliant Blondexx.
+20 Vol developer would be enough to lift out orange using Brilliant Blondexx.

 So you won't compromise your client's hair as you lift.